 Stickers and pins are a great way to help out without having to spend a lot!
 They are both less than $5 and the money earned goes to a great cause!!
 Every little bit helps!
-If you’re strapped for cash and can’t donate right now, liking and sharing this post is a huge help as well.
+If you’re strapped for cash, liking and sharing this post is a huge help as well.
 Let’s get as many people to see this as possible!
 Thank you so much for your help!

 The Coyote Totem came out very nice.
 I had a lot of fun with the different tangles and matching them with the coyote’s natural patterns.
 The colors were also fun to play with, using the different shades of copper, tans and yellows.
 I also added more of a background this time.
 With such a great pose from the coyote, I didn’t want it to look like the coyote was floating in mid air.
 The background is a design I came up with to represent the tall grasses the coyote will hunt in.